aldebjer/pysim/README.rst

 .. end-badges

-Under development, things will change!!!

-Pysim simulates systems that can be described by an ordinary differential equation.
-There are a number of systems included, and more systems can be added to plugin-packages.
+Pysim is a tool for modeling and simulation of dynamical systems.
+The systems are described by ordinary differential equations.
+There are a number of systems included, and more systems can be added.

 For more information on how to use it, build it and extend it please see the homepage at: